-Click the interactive map above to explore ESB’s generating stations, divided by fuel type.
+Click the interactive map above to explore ESB’s generating stations, categorised by fuel type.

 Note: This map illustrates ESB’s historic generating stations – that is, those commissioned before 1990.
 For a map of ESB’s current generating assets, click here.

-In the 1940s, ESB’s focus shifted to the electrification of rural Ireland, as well as the expansion of its hydroelectric network on the River Liffey.
-Following both the end of WWII and the success of these schemes, ESB went on to install over 400MW of generating capacity through the building of 11 peat stations between 1950 and 1965.
+Following both the end of World War Two and the success of these schemes, ESB went on to install over 400MW of generating capacity through the building of eleven peat stations between 1950 and 1965.
 At one time, peat constituted approximately one third of ESB’s total capacity and was a valuable component of diversifying fuel sources.
-Also during the 1950s, ESB built four additional stations as part of two new hydro-schemes on the River Lee and River Erne.

 The generation of electricity in Ireland has evolved significantly since 1925.
 Since ESB opened its first wind farm at Crockahenny, Co Donegal in 1998, it has developed an extensive portfolio of renewable assets, complemented by acquisitions and partnerships.
 To read more about ESB’s current generating assets, please click here.